erg43/Machine-Leaning-Pressure-Broadening/README.md

 # Machine-Leaning-Pressure-Broadening
 Upload of the work related to "Machine Learning Pressure Broadening Parameters for Exoplanetary Studies".
-Contains the